A-Z

 F1 Betting Guide · Circuit Intel · Barcelona

-The Circuit de Barcelona-Catalunya is one of the most thoroughly understood tracks on the Formula 1 calendar - and one of the most punishing on tyres.
+The Circuit de Barcelona-Catalunya is the most thoroughly understood track on the Formula 1 calendar and one of the most punishing on tyres.
 Every team has tested here.
-Every setup choice has been simulated.
-The betting edge at Barcelona doesn't come from knowing the circuit.
-It comes from knowing what the circuit does to front tyres across 66 laps of a Spanish summer afternoon - and which team's car can cope with it better than the rest.
+Every setup has been simulated.
+The betting edge at Barcelona does not come from knowing the circuit.
+It comes from knowing what the circuit does to front tyres across 66 laps of a Spanish summer afternoon, and which car can cope with it better than the rest.

 Key circuit info: